Water Rate Study Report

 water flows into a 120,000 gallon detention tank where the oxidation

 process is completed.
-The water then passes through six dual media
+The water then passes through eight dual media

 gravity filters where the now insoluble iron and manganese substances